AshutoshShimpi01/AshutoshShimpi01/README.md

 ### Hi there 👋

-"Hi, I'm Ashutosh Shimpi, a pre-final year ITE Undergrad with an interest in Cloud Computing, Machine Learning, Android and Web Development.
+"Hi, I'm Ashutosh Shimpi, a pre-final year IT Undergrad with an interest in Cloud Computing, Machine Learning, Android and Web Development.
 I loves to combine his passion with software development skills to build new products."

 Being passionate about technology, having a desire to learn and explore more makes me what I am.
 I like to do new things and expand my knowledge with any sort of opportunity which comes my way.
 I have been contributing to make the students well versed with development & programming.
 I am presently pursuing Btech in Computer Engineering(CE) From Pune University.